snappyimg/snappyimg-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/SnappyImg.svg?style=flat)](https://cocoapods.org/pods/SnappyImg)
 [![Platform](https://img.shields.io/cocoapods/p/SnappyImg.svg?style=flat)](https://cocoapods.org/pods/SnappyImg)

+Scale, crop and optimize images on-the-fly, with all the benefits of a CDN.

+SnappyImg is a swift library from [manGoweb](https://www.mangoweb.cz/) to use with https://www.snappyimg.com

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.